TheRoboticsClub/colab-2020-Miguel-Azores/docs/_pages/exercises/taxi.md

 ---
 ## GOAL

-The goal of this exercise is to perform a PID reactive control capable of following the line painted on the racing circuit.
+The objective of this practice is to implement the logic of a Gradient Path Planning (GPP) algorithm.
+To implement this, we have to divide the exercise in two parts, first we have to select a destination and find the shortest path to it.
+Once the path has been selected, se have to implement an algorithm to follow this path and reach the destination.

 {% include gallery caption="Gallery" %}

-Had to program a Formula1 car in a race circuit to follow the red line in the middle of the road.
 You can find all the information about this exercise in [JdeRobot Academy](http://jderobot.github.io/RoboticsAcademy/exercises/AutonomousCars/follow_line/)

-## IMAGE PROCESSING

-For the image processing i have used [OpenCV](https://opencv.org/).
-I have searched the center point of the red line at a certain height of the image to work with in in the controller.
-I have drawn a green line at the same height to see the movement of the point more clearly and a vertical line in the center of the image that determines the place where the point should be.
-To show the error in the image, I have painted a red line on the green.
+## Find the shortest path

+We have to see the map as a grid.
+On this grid, we start giving to each box who is over the road a 255 value, for the rest os boxes we assign the 0 value.
+Now we hace a grid where we can wath our road map "painted" with 255 value.
+After this, we have to create an algorithm for the gradient expansion.
+We are going to start in the destination and put his box value in 0.
+We have to expand this value to all neighbors adding 1 to current value who are in line and √2 to al diagonals boxes.
 {% include gallery id="imageproc" caption="image processing" %}

 ## CONTROLLER